gatsbyjs/gatsby/docs/docs/sourcing-from-buttercms.md

 ## Webhooks

 Webhooks are a powerful feature that allow you to notify your internal systems whenever content in ButterCMS has changed.
-Your host platform need to be notified so that gatsby can create fresh pages from the new data.
+Your host platform needs to be notified so that Gatsby can create fresh pages from the new data.
 You can learn more about Webhooks in this [blog post](https://buttercms.com/blog/webhook-vs-api-whats-the-difference).
-Checkout your host platform form incoming webhooks so you can hit it anytime your content changes.
-Netlify lets you generate a build hook that will be triggered by butter on certain event e.g. when you create or update a blog post more details [here](https://buttercms.com/docs/api/#webhooks)
+Checkout your host platform from incoming webhooks so you can hit it anytime your content changes.
+Netlify lets you generate a build hook that will be triggered by ButterCMS on certain events e.g. when you create or update a blog post, more details [here](https://buttercms.com/docs/api/#webhooks).

 ![Webhook](https://buttercms.com/static/images/docs/guides/OverviewWebhooks.png "Webhook")

 ## Image transformation

 ButterCMS has integrated with a rich image transformation API called Filestack.
 This allows you to modify your uploaded images in dozens of ways.
 Everything from resizing, cropping, effects, filters, applying watermarks and more.
-Check out Filestack full documentation for more detail.
+Check out Filestack [full documentation](https://www.filestack.com/docs/) for more detail.

 After you upload an image to ButterCMS, it's stored on our CDN.
 To create a thumbnail, here's an example: